0x80/mono-ts/README.md

 combine everything in one or more entry files that themselves do not use relative imports.

-## VSCode settings

-The repository also includes some VSCode settings that I think are useful.

-- Tell VSCode to append .js to local module imports.
-Useful if you like to write your code in ESModule format.
-- Keep auto-import paths as short as possible.
-Use "./" or "../" over absolute paths if the files are relatively close.
-- Exclude certain libraries from auto-imports.
-I have been using my own `assert` implementation for example, but VSCode regularly imported it from libraries like `node:console`, `node:assert` and `Joi` instead.

 ## Code changes in shared packages

 Traditionally in a monorepo, each package is treated similar to a released NPM